About Passport Alliance

 Passport Alliance was created by Cory Gibson, Founder, CEO, and CTO of AetherPro Technologies.

 Cory created the early Passport work and Legal-Based Access Control (LBAC) framework that informed APIS.
-Passport Alliance now presents APIS v2.0 as a standards-oriented trust framework for broader issuer, developer, and verifier participation.
+Passport Alliance now presents APIS v2.1 as a standards-oriented trust framework for broader issuer, developer, verifier, and registry participation.

 What We Do